 2.i.
 A policy and practice that provider has a code of ethics that is aligned with the MASH code of ethics.
-There is evidence that this document is read and signed by all those associated with the operation of the recovery residence, to include owners, operators, staff and volunteers.
+There is evidence that this document is read and signed by all those associated with the operation of the sober home, to include owners, operators, staff and volunteers.

 2.j.
 Policy and procedures that ensure all residents are age eighteen or older at time of admission.

 3.a.
-Prior to the initial acceptance of any funds, the operator must inform applicants of all fees and charges for which they will be, or could potentially be, responsible.
+Prior to the initial acceptance of any funds, the operator must inform applicants of all fees and charges for which they will be responsible.
 This information needs to be in writing and signed by the applicant.